fbpx

 ©JRS Líbano

-Some 248,000 refugees live in Tanzania.
-Of these, 67.4% are Burundian while the rest are from the Democratic Republic of Congo (DRC).
-Fifty-five percent of the total population are between 0 and 17 years of age, and fewer than half are enrolled in school.
-The war, both in Burundi and the DRC, has deprived 57,142 children of an education.
+Over 248,000 refugees live in Tanzania.
+67.4% are Burundian, while the rest are from the Democratic Republic of Congo (DRC).
+55% of the total population are between 0 and 17 years of age.
+Of them, fewer than half are enrolled in school.
+The war, both in Burundi as in the DRC, has prevented 57,142 children from going to school.

 We have asked ourselves how many children with some kind of disability, either physical or mental, there are in the camps in Tanzania.
-The answer is that we don’t know.
-There are no official figures.
-This gap in information is important in itself: disability is not a focused of the humanitarian players in the camps in Tanzania.
+The answer is that we don’t know because there is no official information.
+This lack of information is important in itself as it means that disability is not focused on by humanitarian actors in the camps in Tanzania.

-Since 2021, we have been working together with the JRS on the inclusion of children with special needs in school.
-This involves identifying them, giving them the right tools to learn (glasses, hearing aids, wheelchairs, etc.), training teachers in the teaching skills they need and raising awareness in the community of the rights of people with special needs.
+Since 2021, we have been working together with JRS on the inclusion of children with special needs in school by identifying them, providing the appropriate equipment for them to learn (glasses, hearing aids, wheelchairs, etc.), training teachers to have the necessary teaching skills, and raising awareness in the community of the rights of people with special needs.

 ©JRS